Defining B2B Marketing Channels & Strategies—How To Sell...

 Today’s wholesale buyers are often digitally connected and knowledgeable about technology.
 They’re used to shopping on digital marketplaces, conducting research online to find new products and to compare options, and connecting with brands on social media.
 These buyers will look for wholesale ecommerce experiences that mirror their online B2C or DTC shopping while meeting their business buying needs—meaning personalized, seamless, and user-focused websites with an emphasis on customer education.

 To appeal to the modern wholesale buyer, you’ll want to build your wholesale ecommerce site to provide a one-stop, self-directed purchasing experience with all the resources necessary for buyers to convert and return.
+The details of how that experience should be structured relies upon the type of wholesale buyer and their unique needs in the marketplace.

 Whether you’re adding an online wholesale channel for the first time or are looking to improve on your existing B2B website, these 8 actions will enable your wholesale ecommerce website to grow, scale, and thrive.